Learning to Align: Addressing Character Frequency Distribution Shifts in Handwritten Text Recognition: The Proposed FADA Method

 Here, $P(v_i | v_{< i})$ denotes the model-assigned probability of character $v_i$ given the preceding sequence $v_{<i}$. $D_\text{pred}$ and $D_\text{emp}$ represent the predicted and empirical character frequency distributions, respectively.
 The first term captures the standard beam search objective and the second imposes a penalty based on the Wasserstein distance $W_2$ (see Equation~\ref{eq:1}).
 The hyperparameter $\lambda \in [0, 1]$ controls the trade-off between maximizing likelihood and enforcing distributional alignment.

 This formulation ensures that candidate sequences with both high likelihood and strong agreement with the expected character frequency distribution are favored during decoding.
 Importantly, at each decoding step, the alignment penalty is computed over the entire (potentially incomplete) candidate sequence, rather than applied at the individual token level.
 While a per-token penalty may seem intuitive, it treats frequency alignment as a local property and risks biasing the model toward optimizing each next-token prediction in isolation.
 In contrast, our approach promotes global coherence by encouraging sequences whose overall character-level statistics align better with the empirical target distribution.
 As a result, the guided decoding strategy functions as a lightweight calibration mechanism that leverages known statistical properties of the target domain to enhance recognition performance without additional training.
+Algorithm~\ref{alg:fada_tr} presents both our training-time and our inference-time alignment framework in pseudo-code form.